ladydatadigger/12-Web-Scraping/README.md

   * Store the return value in Mongo as a Python dictionary.

-* Created a root route `/` that will query your Mongo database and pass the mars data into an HTML template to display the data.
+* Created a root route `/` that will query a Mongo database and pass the mars data into an HTML template to display the data.

 * Created a template HTML file called `index.html` that will take the mars data dictionary and display all of the data in the appropriate HTML elements.